Table Of Contents

 - Antibiotics (rifampin and others)

-Always keep in mind that the NuvaRing just like other birth control method and does not protect against STIs.
-The use of a condom is recommended to reduce the risk of infection.
+The NuvaRing does not protect against STI’s.
+The use of a condom is recommended to reduce the risk of these infections.

 - Smoke and are 35 years or older